 Pearson R. Kennedy-Crosby was born and raised in the suburbs of Philadelphia.
 He is the oldest of seven children.
 In 2004, Shortly after graduating high school, he enlisted in the United States Marine Corps.
-Mr. Crosby Is the Sr. Vice Commander of VFW #3629, a Veterans Service Officer, and Alaskan Tribal Veterans Representative.
-Pearson dedicates as much time as possible to his family, Megan and their sons Trey and Odin.
+Mr. Crosby Is the Sr. Vice Commander of VFW #3629, a Veterans Service Officer, and an Alaskan Tribal Veterans Representative.
+Pearson dedicates as much time as possible to his family and his sons Trey and Odin.